Mark Beer

-Mark Gregory Beer OBE is a British lawyer and businessman who is co-founder of the law firm Seven Pillars Law, as well as chairman of The Metis Institute, and co-founder of the University of Oxford's Deep Technology Dispute Resolution Lab.
-He is chair of the Board of Trustees of the Global Legal Action Network and was previously President of the International Association for Court Administration.
-Beer is a member of the Commercial Dispute Resolution Taskforce, part of the UK Government's ‘LawTech Delivery Panel’; advisor to the Board of Resolve Disputes Online; a member of the Innovation Working Group of the Task Force on Justice; a professional associate with Outer Temple Chambers; a member of the faculty at the Legal Technology and Innovation Institute and a member of the International Council of the Supreme Court of the Republic of Kazakhstan.
-Beer is the Chairman of the Astana Financial Centre's (AIFC) LegalTech Advisory Council and a member of the AIFC Legal Services Board.
+Mark Gregory Beer OBE is a British lawyer and businessman who is co-founder of the law firm Seven Pillars Law.
+He is a member of the International Council of the Supreme Court of the Republic of Kazakhstan.
+Beer is a visiting fellow of the University of Oxford, a member of the World Economic Forum's Expert Network for the justice sector and a legal commentator on China's One Belt One Road Initiative.

-In 2021, Beer was appointed a professor of AI and Law by the Shanghai University of Political Science and Law, and has been appointed a member of the Shanghai Arbitration Commission.

-Beer is a Visiting Fellow of the University of Oxford, a member of the World Economic Forum's Expert Network for the justice sector and a legal commentator on China's One Belt One Road Initiative.

-Education
+Education and career

 Beer studied at both King Edward's School, Birmingham and Manchester Grammar School before graduating from University of Oxford in 1993 after studying jurisprudence.
 He went on to start his legal career with Edge & Ellison, Hatwell Pritchett & Co, Clyde & Co and Mastercard.

-Career
+Beer is a co-founder of the law firm Seven Pillars Law.
 Beer was appointed Registrar at DIFC Courts in 2008, and a Small Claims Tribunal Judge and the Chief Executive of the DIFC Courts in 2009.
 Beer was Registrar at the Dubai World Tribunal from 2009 to 2018.
 In 2017, Beer was appointed Registrar General to the DIFC Courts by Chief Justice Michael Hwang.
 Beer was identified as one of the 100 Inspiring Leaders in the Middle East and was involved in a number of transformative projects in Dubai in the legal and justice sectors, having spoken about the future of law and justice and been instrumental in the establishment of the Courts of the Future Forum.

+Beer is a visiting fellow of the University of Oxford, a member of the World Economic Forum's Expert Network for the justice sector and a legal commentator on China's One Belt One Road Initiative.

 Beer was involved in negotiating the memoranda signed with other courts including those in England and Wales, the Southern District of New York, Singapore, New South Wales and the Supreme Court of Kazakhstan.